Recognising your skills

 Highlight Your Achievements

 Achievements can be large or small, and their significance comes from your personal values and life situation.
 What feels like a small thing to one person can be truly meaningful and important for another – the key is to recognise those moments when you feel proud and satisfied with your actions.
-Achievements may relate to working life, studies, relationships, or even hobbies and free time.
-All these experiences build your unique portfolio of skills and reinforce your professional confidence.

 Here are examples of different types of achievements: